-and engaging.
+Spaces should be open, inviting and engaging.

-Flexible, easily re-configurable learning activities.

-to the outdoors.
-Direct access to furnishings can be utilized for student restrooms.
-Outdoor play activities.
-Consider an outdoor area should include shade and use sink and landscape features furnishings to allow for a variety of provide access to play equipment that encourage exploration. storage and student restrooms.
+Flexible, easily re-configurable furnishings to allow for a variety of learning activities.
+Visual and physical connection to the outdoors.
+Direct access to student restrooms.
+Outdoor play area should include shade and provide access to play equipment storage and student restrooms.